Akiokita/full-stack/README.md

 Create a new Schema on Mysql named: 'challenge'.

-Go to 'application.properties' inside the folder 'src\main\resources\application.properties'and set 'spring.datasource.username' and 'spring.datasource.password' with your database specifications.
+Go to 'application.properties' inside the folder `src\main\resources\application.properties` and set `spring.datasource.username` and `spring.datasource.password` with your database specifications.

 # Start

 Run the 'back-end' with your IDE of preference.

-Go to the 'front-end' folder and run the command: 'php artisan serve'.
+Go to the 'front-end' folder and run the command: `php artisan serve`.

 Copy the number initiated by the command and paste in your browser.

-All the front-end pages are in the 'front-end/resources/views' folder.
+All the front-end pages are in the `front-end/resources/views` folder.

 **CLIENTES URLs**

 **GET and POST:**

-/clientes
+`/clientes`

 json POST example: